Internal Links

 avoid salads and ice-cream in dodgy countries, UNLESS you want to spend all holiday

 welded to a bog seat !!!
-After Hawaii, I saw all my foriegn eclipses.....I've seen five
+After Hawaii, I saw all my foriegn eclipses.....I've been to ten

 gruelling and the eclipse was short, but it was an amazing experience, although I was